Heavy vehicles in Italy: the implementation of the AFIR Regulation

 Anna Donati, Kyoto Club – ZET Italia

-Presentation Study Identification of suitable areas for freight transport
+Presentation Study Identifying suitable areas for freight transportation

 Matteo Gizzi, Head of Market Intelligence